terrameijar/DevOps-Snippets/Scripts/Wordpress Backup/README.md

 # WordPress Backup Script

-A Wordpress backup script that backs up the WordPress database and and public html directory to a local directory and an AWS S3 bucket on a schedule.
-Sends notifications via email or AWS SNS if the backup fails.
+A Wordpress backup script that backs up a WordPress database and public html directory to a local directory as well as to an AWS S3 bucket on a schedule.
+Work in progress.
+I plan to add the ability to send notifications via email or AWS SNS if the backup fails.

+## Requirements

+1. AWS [credentials configured](https://docs.aws.amazon.com/cli/v1/userguide/cli-chap-configure.html#configure-precedence) on the server
+1. MySQL credentials saved to a [MYSQL option file](https://dev.mysql.com/doc/refman/8.4/en/option-files.html)
+1. An existing Existing AWS S3 bucket you have write-access to.

+## Steps

+1. Configure AWS and MySQL credentials
+1. Create an AWS S3 bucket
+1. Modify the `Resource` value in [this IAM policy](./iam_policy.json).
+Replace the value with the name of your S3 bucket.
+[Add the IAM policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html) to your AWS user account to allow it to upload files to the S3 bucket.
+1. Populate the following variables in the `wp_backup.sh` script:

-## Environment Variables
+### Environment Variables

 Populate the following variables to configure backup options: